2025–26 George Mason Patriots men's basketball team

-The 2025–26 George Mason Patriots Men's basketball team represents George Mason University during the 2025–26 NCAA Division I men's basketball season.
-The season is the 60th for the program, the third under head coach Tony Skinn, and the thirteenth as members of the Atlantic 10 Conference (A-10).
-The Patriots play their home games at EagleBank Arena in Fairfax, Virginia.
+The 2025–26 George Mason Patriots Men's basketball team represented George Mason University during the 2025–26 NCAA Division I men's basketball season.
+The season marked the 60th for the program, the third under head coach Tony Skinn, and the thirteenth as members of the Atlantic 10 Conference (A-10).
+The Patriots played their home games at EagleBank Arena in Fairfax, Virginia.

 Previous season

 The Patriots finished the previous season 27–9, 15–3 in A-10 play, to finish tied for first place.
 They lost to VCU in the finals of the A-10 tournament.
 Their season ended with a second round loss in the 2025 National Invitation Tournament.